Assistant Dean of Teaching Practice and Academic Programs, CAS

-NTTF Senior Teaching Appointment, Bioagricultural Sciences and Pest Management
+NTTF Senior Teaching Instructor, Bioagricultural Sciences and Pest Management (BSPM)

-Currently, my main focus is teaching.
-I am also very interested in how writing-to-learn (WTL) models and other pedagogies can be used in science classrooms to help foster critical thinking and information retention for non-science majors.
+Currently, my time in this role is mainly spent in the classroom investigating, developing and refining tools to enhance the practice of teaching.
+I am interested in how writing-to-learn (WTL) models and other pedagogies can be used in science classrooms to help foster critical thinking and information retention for non-science majors.
 One of my goals is to develop (and later implement) methods that bring hands-on science experiments/demonstrations to high enrollment (150 + student) classes at CSU.
 This includes both traditionally taught and online course development.

 I have broad interests with respect to pest insect species in Colorado.
-My main focus over the past 10 years has been on insect pests of horticultural commodity crops.
-However, with the recent explosion in bed bugs around the state some of my focus has shifted toward urban entomology and the Cimex species pest complex.
+Historically, my main focus over the past 10 years has been on insect pests of horticultural commodity crops.
+However, more recently, some of my focus has shifted toward urban entomology issues.

 I serve as a resource person in the department of BSPM’s outreach/engagement programs and am the current director of the CSU Bug Zoo.
 The CSU Bug Zoo is a live arthropod collection that is housed in the Plant Sciences Building.
 These arthropods are used in area outreach events.
 The CSU Bug Zoo is very active in the Northern Colorado community and has significantly increased the amount of students interacting with invertebrates from the zoo.
 Each year, the Bug Zoo’s animals meet with over 40,000 students and community members from nearly 50 different schools and multiple other events across the state.

-I am one of the faculty sponsors for the Gillette Entomology club.
+I am one of the faculty sponsors for the CSU Entomology club.
 This entomology club is the oldest continuously run student club at Colorado State University.
 It was started in 1912 and continues with the same purpose: to promote education and enthusiasm in the field of entomology.

 Courses I Teach